• Skip to primary navigation

 Add the seasoned chicken from the plastic bag to the skillet and allow it to cook for about 3 minutes before turning the chicken over to the other side.
 Allow it to cook for an additional 2 minutes before removing the tender chicken from the pan to a separate dish.
 Set aside.

-overhead view of cooked chicken in bowl on marble surface
+Overhead view of cooked chicken in white bowl on marble surface.

 To the same skillet over medium-high heat, add the onion and allow it to cook for about 2 to 3 minutes until it begins to soften.
 Add the garlic and stir until it becomes fragrant (about 1 to 2 minutes) before adding the peas and carrots.